jexia/docs/docs/ums/README.md

   alias: 'Elon Musk'
 });

-dom.dataset('rockets', 'Elon Mask').select();
+dom.dataset('rockets', 'Elon Musk').select();
 dom.dataset('rockets').select();
 ```
 Additional optional options:
-* default - if true, this user account will be used for all further data operations by default
+* **default** - if true, this user account will be used for all further data operations by default.
-* alias - account alias.
-You can use it to clarify which account is going to be used to perform data operation
+* **alias** - account alias, you can use it to clarify which account is going to be used to perform data operation.

 ::: tip
-With the JS SDK there is a possibility to do sign in with many users and run requests with different users.
+Within Jexia's SDKs there is a possibility to sign-in with many users and run requests with different users.
 For this, you need to use an alias.
-If you did not specify under which user to run query, the SDK will use user with **default:true**.
+If you did not specify under which user to run a query, the SDK will use user with the value **default:true**.
 :::

 </template>